HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 • Choose a large headed racket

 A large headed racket has a larger sweet area.
 A larger area of strings provide more power with less effort and greater shock absorption.
-Some racket manufacturers claim a staggered stringing system will also increase the size of the sweet spot.
+A staggered stringing system will also increase the size of the sweet spot.

 • Use as large a grip size as possible